 Before turning to the consequentialist arguments against sex preselection, I would like to consider some other apparently nonsexist reasons for sexpreference.
 Even in the industrialized nations, prospective parents may have sound reasons to prefer that their children, for their own sake, be male.
 Women are still far from enjoying the full range of freedoms and opportunities available to men.
 On the average, they not only earn much less, but also work longer hours, because regardless of whether they have jobs, they are still expected in most cases to shoulder heavier domestic responsibilities.
 Male violence and the threat of male violence still turn the lesser size and lesser upper-body strength of females into a serious liability.
-The threat of rape still curtails.women's freedom of movement.
-As long as these many forms of sexist ing a sexist action if they seek to have male children in order that the latter may enjoy the freedoms that women are still denied.
+The threat of rape still curtails women's freedom of movement.
+As long as these many forms of sexist oppression persist, I think that it is wrong to suggest that women are performing a sexist action if they seek to have male children in order that the latter may enjoy the freedoms that women are still denied.